-Targeted uniform charges and commercial metered water to fund the cost of water supplies.
+Targeted rates applied on a uniform basis according to a scale of charges and commercial metered water to fund the cost of water supplies.

-- 1. Treated Water in Rural Townships Ross, Harihari, Whataroa, Franz Josef/Waiau & Fox Glacier.
-A uniform charge or metered charge per cubic metre. - 2.
-Untreated Water in Rural Townships Kumara, Arahura, Harihari untreated , Whataroa Rural, Haast.
-A uniform charge. - 3.
-Treated Water in Hokitika and Kaniere.
-A uniform charge or metered charge per cubic metre.
-The uniform charge will be charged for each separately occupied portion of a property supplied with water, unless separately metered.
+1. Treated Water in Rural Townships - Ross, Harihari, Whataroa, Franz Josef/Waiau & Fox Glacier.

+2. Untreated Water in Rural Townships - Kumara, Arahura, Harihari untreated , Whataroa Rural, Haast.
+A uniform charge.

+3. Treated Water in Hokitika and Kaniere.

-Commercial properties will be charged a differential rate if not separately metered.
+Commercial properties will be charged a targeted differential rate if not separately metered.
 An unconnected rate of 50% of the connected charge will be charged on any property where a water supply is available but is not connected.